facebookarchive/flux/examples/flux-todomvc/README.md

     └── AppView.js
 ```

-Set up `TodoDispatcher`.
+Set up `data/TodoDispatcher.js`.
 Here we just need to import dispatcher from Flux
 and instantiate a new dispatcher to use throughout the application.

 ```js